oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 ## 10. Practical Implications
-The findings demonstrate why salary figures should not be used in isolation when comparing  affordability across countries.
-The SVS can be used as an initial comparative indicator, but it should be interpreted alongside Local Purchasing Power and other relevant economic measures when evaluating how far income may stretch across countries.
+The findings demonstrate why salary figures should not be used in isolation when comparing relative affordability across countries.
+The Salary Value Score (SVS) can be used as an initial comparative indicator, but it should be interpreted alongside the Local Purchasing Power Index and other relevant economic measures when evaluating how far income may stretch across countries.

 ---